ViolentPoo/simple-thermostat/README.md

 - `entity` _string_: The thermostat entity id. **Required**.
 - `header` _false|Header object_: See [header config](#header-config).
 - `setpoints` _false|Setpoints object_: See [setpoints config](#setpoints-config).
+- `current_temperature_entity` _string_: Override the entity used to display the current temperature.
+Defaults to the main thermostat entity.
 - `layout` _Layout object_:
   - `step` _row|column_: Where to render the setpoint up/down buttons.
   - `mode` _object_: Disable elements for all modes.